xanmankey/FishingForPhish/docs/api.rst

 The scrape class is a useful compilation of all the scraping-related methods used, from saving a screenshot of a full webpage to checking if a site responded with no errors.
 There is no encompassing method (such as initializeAll()) in the scrape class, but the comprehensive __init__ function and variety of supporting methods provide a lot of inheritable functionality.
 You will probably not want to create an instance of the scrape class, as it serves as a base initialization class to be inherited from, and cannot be used effectively standalone.

-The scrape class inherits 3 attributes (dataDir, driver, and BS) and declares 8 new ones:
+The scrape class inherits all attributes from the initialize class and declares 8 new ones:

 * urlFile
       A required argument; the path to a .txt file with a url on each line.